tbal999/cookbook/README.md

 uses regular expressions & string interpolation

 The Cookbook!
-Simple command line cookbook that lets you select these options: s - to select a recipe c - to create a recipe d - to delete a recipe p - to print out recipe names e - to export what you've created to csv i - to import from csv
+Simple command line cookbook that lets you select multiple options: s - to select a recipe c - to create a recipe d - to delete a recipe p - to print out recipe names e - to export what you've created to csv i - to import from csv
+also:
+ed - delete exported data
+x - ingredients search (regex - search for an ingredient and it will provide you recipes that use that ingredient)

 USE CASES:
 Press c,